 Located in the northeast corner of the Rose Garden at Woodland Park Zoo, the Seattle Sensory Garden is an oasis in the city.
 The garden’s design and features stimulate the senses of sight, sound, touch and movement — all based on the concept that kids with impairment of one or more of their five senses may find special enjoyment here because they may have enhanced perception of their other senses.
 You’ll move through the garden on accessible pathways and pass raised beds, Braille guides, water features, places to hide and climb as well as sensory plantings.

 Cost and hours: Admission is free and the garden is open to the public.
 Like them on Facebook to get event and work party updates.

-Location: 700 N. 50th St. in Seattle, 206-999-8370
+Location: 700 N. 50th St., Seattle.
+206-999-8370.
+[SEATTLE]

 AMC Theatres has partnered with Autism Society to bring special Sensory Friendly Film showtimes to locations across the country, including four in the greater Seattle Area.
 At these showings, auditoriums will have their lights up, the sound turned down and audience members are invited to get up and dance, walk, shout or sing.